lislis/adf-cd/README.md

 In `cd-client` rename adjust the `env.sample` to `.env` and enter the right API_URL.
 It's important to do this step before running `docker-compose up` since docker sets env variables only after the images (in this case the vue app) is built.

-Copy and adjust the `docker-compose.yml.sample`, this is mostly the ports.
+Copy and adjust the `docker-compose.yml.sample`, this is mostly the ports and the env variables for the server service.

 Then run `docker-compose up` and :sparkles:!

+### Gotachas!

+- When changing the `cd-client/.env` you have to build the image again for the changes to take effect: `docker-compose up --build`.